snoplus/oxsx/README.md

 apptainer pull oras://ghcr.io/snoplus/oxsx:<tag>
 ```

 Replace <tag> with the desired OXSX tag, eg. 1.4.0 .
 Not all tags are available as containers; see [here](https://github.com/snoplus/oxsx/pkgs/container/oxsx) for the available container tags.
+If you do not have permission to view that page, you will need to be granted access on the GitHub repo by one of the admins.
 Note: the container is stored as an OCI artifact and must be pulled using the ```oras://``` prefix.

 You can open the container with a command like: